 Surgery can cause mild or more severe side effects.
 It typically causes short-term pain and tenderness.
 If there is pain, the doctor will prescribe an appropriate medication.
 For several days after the operation, you may have difficulty emptying your bladder (urinating) and/or having bowel movements.
 Surgery can also cause more severe effects, including infection, bleeding, or injury to other organs.

-If the surgeon removes both ovaries, a woman can no longer become pregnant.
+If both ovaries are removed, pregnancy is no longer possible.
 The loss of both ovaries eliminates the body's source of sex hormones, resulting in early menopause.
-Soon after surgery, a woman is likely to have menopausal symptoms, including hot flashes and vaginal dryness.
+Soon after surgery, a person is likely to have menopausal symptoms, including hot flashes and vaginal dryness.

-Studies have shown that women who have their surgery performed by a gynecologic oncologist are more likely to be successfully treated with surgery and have fewer side effects.
+Studies have shown that people who have their surgery performed by a gynecologic oncologist are more likely to be successfully treated with surgery and have fewer side effects.
+Free searchable databases to use to locate a doctor include ASCO's Find a Cancer Doctor database and The Foundation for Women's Cancer.
+(Please note this second link takes you to a different website.)

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.